 The tracheostomy mask connector optimises medication delivery when nebulisation is performed on tracheostomy patients who are unable to sit upright unassisted.
 The product enhances the efficacy of medication delivery to patients, loosening thick mucus and phlegm in their airway.

 The Lung Simulation Model is capable of simulating diaphragmatic contractions and different pleural pressures to aid in the education and training of medical personnel.
-By providing a realistic representation of the human lung, this model omits the reliance on static models, mannequins and animal lungs for training.
+By providing a realistic representation of the human lung, this model omits the reliance on static models, mannequins, and animal lungs for training.

 The model will be a teaching tool for training medical personnel.
-It will benefit the medical personnel as they can be exposed to various dynamic lung conditions.
+It will benefit medical personnel as they can be exposed to various dynamic lung conditions.

 Ready-to-eat textured modified meals to meet nutritional requirements, and are convenient and economical for caretakers and patients with dysphagia.